erdsal4/cs152-proj/README.md

-# AI draws your text
+# drawNN

-This project aims to use machine learning to draw cartoon like images given a description of a picture.
+This project aims to use machine learning to draw cartoon like images of photos captured by your phone.
 The data that will be used in this project comes from https://github.com/googlecreativelab/quickdraw-dataset, which includes millions of labeled drawings from the game Quick, Draw!.